"Tortoiseshell"

-As a translator of Italian literature since 2001, I have published novels, short stories, and collections of essays with both American and British publishing companies.
-My translations have won prizes and have been reviewed in major newspapers and magazines.
+Over the years, I have translated novels, short stories, creative nonfiction, and collections of essays from Italian into English, collaborating with both American and British publishers.
+My translations have been nominated for important prizes and reviewed in major newspapers and periodicals.

-I studied Italian at Middlebury College, the University of California at Berkeley, the Università di Firenze, and Columbia University, but truly learned the language by living in Italy.
-I have spoken about translation at professional conferences and am involved with the American Literary Translators Association and PEN American Center.
-In 2018 I taught a graduate-level translation theory and practice class at Middlebury Summer Language Programs, and in 2019 I attended Breadloaf Translation Workshop in Vermont.
+I initially studied Italian at Middlebury College, the University of California at Berkeley, the Università di Firenze, and Columbia University, but I truly learned the language by living in Italy.
+I have spoken about translation at professional conferences and am a member of the American Literary Translators Association and PEN American Center.
+In 2018, I taught a graduate-level translation class at Middlebury Summer Language Programs, and in 2019, I attended Breadloaf Translation Workshop in Vermont.

 For information about translations from Italian to English, please use the contact form or send me an email.

-Eugenio Montale (forthcoming in 2024 from NYRB, with Marla Moffa)
+Eugenio Montale (NYRB, 2024, co-translated with Marla Moffa)

 Domenico Starnone (Europa, 2023)

-Articles by Marco D'Eramo, Matteo Nucci, Letizia Muratori, Francesco Piccolo (Iperborea, 2021)
+Marco D'Eramo, Matteo Nucci, Letizia Muratori, Francesco Piccolo (The Passenger: Rome, Iperborea, 2021)

 Marco D'Eramo (New Left Review, 2017)